Thai Green Curry Paste Recipe

 • 1 lemon grass stalk, chopped (bottom half only)

-• 3 tbsp cilantro roots or stems, chopped
+• 3 tablespoons cilantro roots or stems, chopped

 • 7 green Thai chilies